Begin Again (Taylor Swift song): Critical reception

-Awards and nominations

 Commercial performance

-"Begin Again" debuted at number one on the Hot Digital Songs chart selling 299,000 digital copies in the week ending September 30, 2012; it was Swift's fifth chart topper.
-On the Billboard Hot 100 chart dated October 4, 2012, the single debuted at number seven, becoming her 12th Hot 100 top-10 entry as well as ninth top-10 debut.
-It remained on the Hot 100 for 20 weeks.
-On the Hot Country Songs chart dated October 13, 2012, "Begin Again" debuted at number 37 with first-week audience of three million.
+In the United States, "Begin Again" debuted at number one on the Hot Digital Songs chart with first-week sales of 299,000 digital copies; it was Swift's fifth chart topper.
+On the Billboard Hot 100 chart dated October 4, 2012, it debuted and peaked at number seven, becoming Swift's 12th top-10 entry and her ninth top-10 debut.
+On the Hot Country Songs chart dated October 13, 2012, "Begin Again" opened at number 37 with three million airplay impressions.
 For the next week's issue, Billboard incorporated digital sales and streaming data to the Hot Country Songs chart, in addition to only airplay data as previously done.
-As a result, "Begin Again" jumped to number 10 on Hot Country Songs (which later became its peak position), and appeared at number 29 on the newly-revamped Country Airplay chart, which replaced the aforementioned chart as the country-airplay-only ranking.
-The single ultimately peaked at number three and spent 22 weeks on the Country Airplay chart.
-The Recording Industry Association of America in March 2013 certified the track platinum.
-According to Billboard, by November 2017, it has sold one million digital US copies.
+As a result, "Begin Again" jumped to number 10 on Hot Country Songs (which would be its peak position), and appeared at number 29 on the newly revamped Country Airplay chart, which replaced the aforementioned chart as the country-airplay-only ranking.
+It ultimately peaked at number three and spent 22 weeks on the Country Airplay chart.
+On March 29, 2013, the song was certified platinum by the Recording Industry Association of America.

-The song attained moderate success worldwide.
-"Begin Again" became Swift's sixth top five hit in Canada, debuting at number four.
-It debuted in Australia at number twenty on the week ending September 30, 2012.
-In the United Kingdom, the song gave Swift her second top 40 hit from Red after debuting at number 30, following "We Are Never Ever Getting Back Together" which peaked at number 4.
-In New Zealand, the song reached number ten.
-In Ireland and Spain, the song reached number twenty-five and number thirty respectively.
+In Canada, "Begin Again" reached number four on the Canadian Hot 100 and number seven on the Canada Country airplay chart and received a gold certification from Music Canada.
+Elsewhere, the song debuted on the charts in several territories, peaking within the top 40 of New Zealand (11), Australia (20), Ireland (25), Scotland (27), the United Kingdom (30), and Spain (35), and Italy (72).
+The single was certified platinum in Australia, and gold in Brazil and New Zealand.